Interesting children's museums in the United States

 Minnesota Children's Museum (St. Paul, Minnesota)

-Opened in Minneapolis from 1981 until 1995, the museum moved to a newly constructed building in downtown St. Paul and then underwent a $30 million renovation in 2017.
+Opened in Minneapolis from 1981 until 1995, the museum moved to a newly constructed building in downtown St. Paul and was subsequently renovated in 2017 at a cost of $30 million.

 Empty

-The Minnesota Children's Museum is a nonprofit community organization whose mission is to "provide children with fun, hands-on spaces where they can freely explore and grow."
+The Minnesota Children's Museum is a non-profit community organization with a mission to "provide children with spaces for fun, hands-on activities, free exploration, and growth."

-Each year, more than 500,000 visitors come here to enjoy the museum, and the museum also maintains 16,000 family members, including 3,500 free memberships for low-income families.
+Each year, more than 500,000 visitors come to enjoy themselves here, and the museum also maintains 16,000 member families, including 3,500 free members for low-income families.

 Trang thông tin du lịch và phong cách sống Travellive+